guireiso/omicscope/docs/input.rst

 Progenesis QI for Proteomics
 ----------------------------

-Progenesis exports a .csv file containing information about samples, proteins, and quantitative values.
-For the Progenesis workflow, *OmicScope* imports these files and extracts the abundance levels of each protein (assay), the features of each protein (rdata), and features of each sample (pdata).
-Additionally, *OmicScope* accepts Excel files (with extensions .xls or .xlsx) that contain a **unique sheet** for the Progenesis workflow, as many users may use Excel to open and manipulate data.
+Progenesis exports protein quantitation data in a .csv file containing information about samples, protein groups, and quantitative values.
+When importing using the Progenesis workflow, *OmicScope* imports these files and extracts the abundance levels of each protein (assay), the features of each protein (rdata), and features of each sample (pdata). *OmicScope* can also accept Excel spreadsheets (with extensions .xls or .xlsx) that contain a **single sheet** for the Progenesis workflow, as many users may use Excel to visualize and handle data.

 .. code-block:: python

    progenesis = omics.OmicScope('../tests/data/proteins/progenesis.xls', Method='Progenesis')

+After importing a file, *OmicScope* will provide the following message:

 .. code-block::